 Jerry is amazing, a humble fast talker who gives an impassioned tour full of geological but also deeply personal facts, we were extremely lucky to have him guide us through the caves.

-Mammoth is of course an odd national park, despite its 52,000 acres of woodland and hiking trails, most of its treasures lay underground, and what treasure they are…
+Mammoth Cave is, of course, an odd national park, despite its 52,000 acres of woodland and hiking trails, most of its treasures lay underground, and what treasure they are…

-It’s worth noting that there are several tour options but they fill up fast and are available based on time of year and day.
-I would highly recommend doing one as this is the only way you can get into the underground cave system, however the two hour tour we took was an easy introduction, had season permitted we would have definitely been on the six hour spelunking adventure!
+It’s worth noting that there are several Mammoth Cave tour options but they fill up fast and are available based on time of year and day.
+I would highly recommend doing one as this is the only way you can get into the underground cave system, however, the two-hour tour we took was an easy introduction, had season permitted we would have definitely been on the six-hour spelunking adventure!

 That evening we camped in the mostly empty Mammoth Cave campground, it was March after all, and temperatures dropped below freezing.
-We felt non of it however, snuggled in our bags, thermal layers on and covered in an extra blanket we’d thrown in the rental car.
+We felt none of it, snuggled in our bags, thermal layers and covered in an extra blanket we’d thrown in the rental car.
 It was glorious to be out of the city.